CiscoDevNet/AppDynamicsTomcatICO/README.md

 ### Pre-requisites

-1. The VM template that you provision in Step 5 below will have a user "root/Cisco123" provisioned with sudo privileges.
+1. The VM template that you provision in Step 5 below will have a ubuntu image and user "root/Cisco123" provisioned with sudo privileges.
 Terraform scripts will use this user credentials to remotely run installation scripts in the VM.

 2. Sign up for a user account on Intersight.com.
 You will need Premier license as well as IWO license to complete this use case.